OpenTechStrategies/torque-sites/competitions/100Change2020/ansible/INSTALL.md

 * www-data is the user for apache
 * apache uses /var/www/html for it's root directory
 * The installed system is Debian or Ubuntu
-* lfc is the name of the wiki, so http://domain.tld/lfc/ is the location of the wiki
+* 100Change2020 is the name of the wiki, so http://domain.tld/100Change2020/ is the location of the wiki
 * All four groups are installed on the same machine
   * mediawiki config assumes that mysql and mwlib are running locally